bloxstreet/support/docs/frequently-asked-questions.md

 Store Manager+ may train at training sessions.
 Executive Assistant+ have the authority to host and co-host training sessions.
 They may host independently or with a co-host.

 ### <font color="#C21807">How can I earn points?</font>
-Staff members can earn one point for each successful restock, two points for each spill cleaned, two points for working at any department with POS systems, and three points for working at the main registers.
+Staff members can earn one point for each successful restock, one point for working at any department with POS systems, one point for working at the main registers, two points for each spill cleaned, and two points for working at the hotel.

 ### <font color="#C21807">What are BloxStreet’s uniform policies?</font>
 In order to learn more about BloxStreet’s uniform policies, we encourage you to visit [Staff Regulations](https://support.bloxstreet.com/lr+-information/staff-regulations.html).